HauntedBrother/test/README.md

-# LYNQ Agentic AI Workshop
+# ⚔️ LYNQ: Agentic AI — Capture the Flag

+Welcome, Agent.
+You’re entering LYNQ, the Agentic AI battlefield where human ingenuity meets autonomous intelligence.
+Your weapon: n8n.
+Your ally: Flowise / Langflow — your agent’s neural brain.
-Your goal: Build an n8n workflow that correctly identifies targets, explains why, and submits to win the flag.
+Your goal: Build smart, explain smarter, and claim the FLAG.

+Each mission is a challenge that tests your ability to design, think, and automate.
+Crack all three, and your agent earns elite status.

 ## Challenge 1: Red Gate — Intrusion Detector
+“If you hesitate, the hackers strike first.”

 **Mission:** Find and lock brute-force attackers.